Riiid-Team/AI-Learning/README.md

 - Summarize takeaways and conclusions.

 ### Model
-First, a baseline model was created to compare the following model performances.
+First, a baseline model was created to compare the our model performances.
 The baseline was based on the most common outcome from the train df, 1 answered correctly.
 Using 1 as the prediction for each observation, the baseline was 50% accurate on train.
-Various classification models were created by fitting to the train df.
+Various classification models were created by fitting to the training dataset.
 Models evaluated on train were:
 -	Decision Tree
 -	Random Forest
 -	K-Nearest Neighbors